Recoskie/Fl64/docs/Examples.md

   <br /><br />

   By measuring the bottom, and measuring the right side.
 Then dividing the two lengths.
-You get the golden ratio per part as well per sqaure.
+You get the golden ratio per part as well per square.
 The bigger the rectangle the more accurate the number is.

   <br /><br />